teamhacksmiths/food-drivr-frontend/README.md

 ```

 ### Installing
-To install all of the project’s dependencies, run
+To install all of the project’s dependencies move inside the project folder then run
 ```
 npm install
 ```